analogrelay/analogrelay.github.io/_posts/2013-02-19-lambdas-vs-method-groups.md

 ---
 {% include JB/setup %}

+**Update**: Due to a glitch in my code I miscalculated the difference.
+It has been updated.
+See full history of the code in the [Gist](https://gist.github.com/anurse/4992468).
+The outcome is still essentially the same :)

 I was talking with [David Fowler](https://twitter.com/davidfowl) when he mentioned something I found surprising: "Lambdas are more efficient than Method Groups".
 My initial reaction was that he was entirely wrong, but he explained why and then I decided to do some analysis.
 Here's what I found.

 I wrote a simple program that would pass a method group in to a method in a big loop: